gboehl/econpizza/docs/guide/the_yaml.rst

     definitions: |
         from jax.numpy import log, maximum

-The second block (``definitions``) defines general definitions and imports, which are available at all time.
+The second block (``definitions``) defines general definitions and imports, which are available at all stages.

 .. code-block:: yaml